casmlab/get-nytimes-articles/README.md

 get-nytimes-articles
 ====================

 Python tools for getting data from the New York Times Article API.
-Retrieves JSON from the API, stores it, parses it into a CSV file.
+Retrieves JSON from the API, stores it, parses it into a TSV file.

 New York Times Article API Docs: http://developer.nytimes.com/docs/read/article_search_api_v2